beelzick/EzeSneakers-demo/README.md

 $ npm run dev
 ```

-You can also check this project in live version here:
+You can also check this project in the live version here:
 https://eze-sneakers.vercel.app/